juanvargas-pax/e2e-mfa/README.md

 - once un have the `secret key`, you need to add it to `.env` file in the root foolder.

 ### how to run
+- create a `.env` file in the root directory
+- add the `secret key` in the `.env` file
+- run the following snipet
 ```
 npm install
 npm run get-code